Midnight Syndicate: Formation and early years (1996–1998)

-Musically, the album contained an eclectic blend of styles including everything from dark instrumental music (of which three tracks appeared on future releases), rock, rock-a-billy, techno, rap, new-age, humor-pop, jazz, and space.
+Musically, the album contained an eclectic blend of styles including everything from dark instrumental music (of which three tracks appeared on future releases), rock, rock-a-billy, techno, rap, new-age, comedy music, jazz, and space.
 Movie-style sound effects were employed in some tracks.
 In March 1998, a multimedia show was produced by Douglas and his company, Entity Productions, to support the album.
 The show included a blending of original short films, live music, animation, and stage performers.

 Breakout (1998–2000)

 In 1998, Douglas teamed up with gothic fantasy artist Joseph Vargo, and the two decided to create an exclusively dark-themed instrumental Midnight Syndicate album, "the result of Joseph Vargo's desire to produce an album that people could play in the background of their Halloween parties."
 Vargo developed the storyline and concept of a musical journey through a haunted castle, with the music reflecting his gothic artwork, "in addition to being integral to many of the creative decisions on the album."
 Composer Gavin Goszka, formerly a solo artist in a project called Lore, also joined Douglas and Vargo in the new Midnight Syndicate line-up.
 Together, they created Born of the Night, a groundbreaking album that appealed to fans of gothic music, the horror genre, and haunted attractions.
 Douglas and Goszka wrote and performed the music on the album while Vargo served as executive producer and creative director of the project, as well as writing and performing the vocals and narrations, and designing the cover art and packaging.
 The album and songs were also titled after several of Vargo's most popular paintings.
 Born of the Night was independently released in September 1998 through Vargo's Monolith Graphics and Douglas' Entity Productions, hitting the horror market just in time for the Halloween season.
 It was Midnight Syndicate's first critically acclaimed gothic-horror soundtrack and proved to be an instant success, establishing Midnight Syndicate's trademark sound.

 In March 2000, Realm of Shadows followed suit with the same flavor of dark instrumental music and another gothic setting.
 Douglas and Goszka wrote all of the music for this album while Vargo wrote and performed the opening narration and theme story.
 Again, the songs were titled after Vargo's artworks.
 Both albums were featured as official soundtracks for Universal Studios' Halloween Horror Nights, and used in several other major theme parks during Halloween, such as Busch Gardens, Cedar Point, Kennywood Park, and Thorpe Park's Fright Nights event.
 The heavy metal band King Diamond also featured tracks from Born of the Night as opening music for their 2000 US tour.
 Afterwards, Vargo and Midnight Syndicate chose to work separately of one another on future projects.